-The recent trend of foldable handsets has conflated the problem further, as often the latch mechanism which keeps the handset shut uses much more powerful magnets than those found in the camera module.
+The recent trend of foldable handsets has conflated the problem further, as often the latch mechanism that keeps the handset shut uses much more powerful magnets than those found in the camera module.
 Magnets also cause trouble for the designers of smartphone accessories such as cases.
-Apple provide guidelines recommending that accessory designers avoid the use of magnets and metal components to avoid interference with the AF and OIS operation.
+Apple provides guidelines recommending that accessory designers avoid the use of magnets and metal components to avoid interference with the AF and OIS operation.

 Magnets are inherent to the operation of a VCM actuator, and thus cannot be avoided.
 Cambridge Mechatronics’ Shape Memory Alloy (SMA) actuators do not use magnets and therefore give much more flexibility in the design process.
 Smartphone OEMs can position CML-enabled camera modules where they like without fear of interfering with other components or accessories which do contain magnets.
+Over 50 million SMA actuators have now shipped, including in an increasing number of folded phones, such as the Xiaomi Mix Fold 2 and 3.